abercrombieHALO/deploymentplan/README.md

         </ul>
     </li>
     <li>Any changes recorded in these sheets will be highlighted in yellow when you load the file into the tool.</li>
-    <li>Do not change the format of the sheets.</li>
+    <li>Do not change the format of the sheets or delete the headers.</li>
     <li>Do not delete any rows in the sheets.
-If you want to clear changes, open the file in the tool and press the "Clear changes" button</li>
+If you want to clear changes, open the file in the tool and press the "Clear changes" button instead.</li>
 </ul>

 ### Formatting